Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Introduction

 \section{Introduction}

-To search relevant research papers for a particular field is a daily core activity of researchers.
-Scientists usually pose queries to academic search engines and skim through the text of the found articles to assess their relevance.
-However, academic search engines cannot assist researchers adequately in these tasks since most research papers are plain PDF files and not machine-interpretable \citep{Brack2020RequirementsAnalysisORKG,Safder2019,Xiong2017ExplicitSR}.
+To search relevant research papers for a particular field is a core activity of researchers.
+Scientists usually use academic search engines and skim through the text of the found articles to assess their relevance.
+However, academic search engines cannot assist researchers adequately in these tasks since most research papers are plain PDF files and not machine-interpretable \citep{Brack2021IJDL,Safder2019,Xiong2017ExplicitSR}.
 The exploding number of published articles aggravates this situation further~\citep{bornmann15growth}.
-Therefore, scholarly literature mining with natural language processing (NLP) gains more and more relevance in the communities of information retrieval and scientometrics \citep{Cabanac2020,Nasar2018InformationEF,Safder2019}.
+Therefore, automatic approaches to structure research papers are highly desired.

-The task of \emph{sequential sentence classification} enables classifying sentences in a research paper in categories like \textit{objective}, \textit{methods}, or \textit{results} \citep{Dernoncourt2017PubMed2R}.
+Sequential sentence classification targets the categorisation of sentences by their semantic content or function.
+In research papers, this can be used to classify sentences by their contribution to the article's content, e.g. to determine if a certain sentence contains information about the research work's objective, methods or results \citep{Dernoncourt2017PubMed2R}.
 Figure \ref{fig:highlight-example} shows an example of an abstract with classified sentences.
-Such a semantification of sentences can help algorithms focus on relevant elements of text and thus assist information retrieval systems \citep{Neves2019EvaluationOS,Safder2019} or other downstream tasks such as scientific concept extraction or trend analysis.
-The task is called \emph{sequential} to distinguish it from the general \emph{sentence classification} task where a sentence is classified in isolation, i.e. without using local context.
-However, in research papers the meaning of a sentence is often informed by the context from neighbouring sentences, e.g. sentences describing the methods usually precede sentences describing the results.
+Such a semantification of sentences can help to focus on relevant elements of text and thus assist information retrieval systems \citep{Neves2019EvaluationOS,Safder2019} or knowledge graph population~\citep{Oelen21}.
+The task is called \emph{sequential} to distinguish it from the general \emph{sentence classification} task where a sentence is classified in isolation, i.e.\ without using local context.
+However, in research papers the meaning of a sentence is often informed by the context from neighbouring sentences, e.g.\ sentences describing the methods usually precede sentences about results.